Why Your Drink Is Your EnemyDec 07, 2021

 I am an east coaster, tried and true.
 I now live in the Midwest, where a pervasive oddly named enemy is rampant.
 “Doc I love pop.”
 Me too, I love popcorn so…oh pop = soda.

-Since its’ inception in the middle ages to the mass marketing of the 1800s this previously category of beverages has been breaking down our health for over a century.
+From its’ inception in the middle ages to the mass marketing of the 1800s, this previous category of beverages has been breaking down our health for over a century.

 During my path to wellness, the first thing that I did was eliminate soda.
 I looked at the back of a soda can and saw the amount of added sugar per can which is 65 grams or 5.2 Tablespoons.
 I then thought about what 5 Tablespoons of sugar looks like without the beverage to dilute it..yuck.
 I mean you really should not have more than 20-50 grams in a day of sugar, so you have more than maxed your sugar intake in one drink…worth it???
 Nope!